guidedhacking/GH-Offset-Dumper/README.md

 GH Dumper will do the same thing as HazeDumper with the addition of dumping ReClass files and Cheat Engine Tables.

-Our dumper uses the same json config file format, so they are interchangeable
+Our dumper uses the same json config file format, so they are interchangeable.

 ### Notes
-- The main code is `GHDumper.h` (the dumper libray) and `main.cpp` (uses the dumper library).
+- The main code is `GHDumper.h` (the dumper library) and `main.cpp` (uses the dumper library).
 - `json.hpp` is a dependency of `GHDumper.h`.
 - `zip.h`, `zip.c` and `miniz.h` are dependencies of `main.cpp`.
 They are used to make a ZIP file when creating `.rcnet`.
 - If any value is missing from the output header file, it is possible the signature is outdated and thus the pattern scan returned 0.